Luke 1:39–56 . . . Bible Study Summary with Questions

 Elizabeth and Mary's praises provide us with a model for our own worship and praise.
 The praise of the two for God went much further than childbirth gratitude.
 Mary's praise began with her own experience; but it quickly highlighted God's character, plans, and actions in the past and his covenant and promises for the future.

 How shallow our prayers and praise seem when compared with that of these two godly women.
-Our praise tends to be based almost exclusively on our pleasurable experiences, focussing primarily on what God has done for us.
+Our praise tends to be based almost exclusively on our pleasurable experiences, focusing primarily on what God has done for us.
 Instead, our praise ought to be patterned after that of Mary, who didn't focus on the tiny baby she'd soon hold in her arms, but in the God who sent the Messiah, and in the goal of his coming to earth: immediate redemption and salvation, including the "setting right" of those unjust and evil things.
 Amen!

 - Q. 1 How is Mary's faith an example to you?